laitanawe/nextflow-novice/_episodes/03-nextflow-example-pipeline1.md

 // Input data is received through channels
 // input_ch = Channel.fromPath(params.input)
 read_pairs_ch = channel.fromFilePairs( params.reads, checkIfExists: true )

+// read_pairs_ch channel is a tuple where the 1st element is a value/sampleID and the 2nd is a list of paths read_pairs_ch.view()

 /*  The script to execute is called by its process name,
     and input is provided between brackets. */